donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 The data content of a RDM collection consists of files and directories.
 To access the data content, one uses a HTTP-based file transfer protocol called [WebDAV](https://en.wikipedia.org/wiki/WebDAV).

 There are existing client tools for the WebDAV protocol.
-However, concerning the best compatibility and cross-platform support, please use the recommanded tools:
+However, concerning the best compatibility and cross-platform support, please use the recommended tools:

  - [for Windows users](#Windows)
  - [for MacOSX users](#MacOSX)
  - [for Linux users](#Linux)

-Attention: Although the native file browser of Windows (i.e. Explorer) and MacOSX (i.e. Finder) works with WebDAV protocol, they are __NOT__ compatible with the RDM WebDAV service.
+Attention: Although the native file browser of Windows (i.e. Explorer) and MacOSX (i.e. Finder) works with the WebDAV protocol, they are __NOT__ compatible with the RDM WebDAV service.
 Please don't use them to access data in the RDM system.

 ## Windows